 To try to keep German cockroaches from being attracted to your home, make sure surfaces and floors are clean from crumbs and food debris and take out your trash on a regular basis.

 Brown recluse spiders can be dangerous to humans due to their venom.
 They are not something you want in your home.

-There are other, larger non-rodent animals that might invade your house in the winter.
+In addition to the common pests we’ve talked about above, there are other, larger non-rodent animals that might invade your house in the winter.

 To keep raccoons away, put trash cans in sealed areas like a shed or garage.
 Also, seal any points of entry they could use and put mesh over chimney tops.